 e) Stipend payments will only be made for the duration of the fellowship.

-f) Fellow are expected to return to their home country on completion of their fellowship.
+f) You are expected to return to your home country on completion of their fellowship.

 a) Applications to defer awards will only be granted in the case of pregnancy.
-In such cases a fellow may either continue with the award or request to defer it to the following intake.
+In such cases, you may either continue with the award or request to defer it to the following intake.

 e) All other candidates selected for a Chevening Fellowship who are unable to take up their award must normally withdraw from the award and re-apply the following year.

 a) All regulations concerning immigration and entry clearance (visas) are set by the Home Office and are subject to change.

 b) If you breach the conditions of your visa, the Secretariat may be required to issue you with a formal letter, notify the British embassy or high commission or partner and/or restrict further access to the Chevening network (via events or digital platforms).
 Depending on the nature of the breach, your visa sponsor may be required to curtail your visa.
 In this case, your fellowship will be withdrawn.

 d) You may be required to send evidence of your immigration status to your programme officer once you have arrived in the UK.
 Failure to return this evidence when requested may result in a financial penalty being applied.